Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Experiments

 In addition, we performed multi-modal registration on BraTS18 and ISeg19 datasets, which are obtained from the Brain Tumour Segmentation challenge 2018 and Infant Brain MRI Segmentation challenge 2019.
 Overall, the available training set consists of 135 cases, and for each case, two image modalities were standardized into a 3D volume in size of $160 \times 160 \times 160$ with 1 mm isotropic resolution.
 Among them, 10 cases have segmentation ground truth.
 The set was splitted into 115, 10 and 10 for train, validation and test.
 We use segmentation accuracy as a proxy for evaluating image registration accuracy.
 As most of the provided T1 and T2 weighted images were already aligned, we randomly chose one of the T2 scans as our atlas and modeled our task as trying to register T1 scans to this T2 atlas.

 \textbf{Implementation.}~ The affine network progressively downsamples the input with 9 convolutions and employs a fully-connected layer to produce 12 numeric parameters, composed of a $3 \times 3$ transform matrix $A$ and a 3D vector $b$.
 As for the propagation network, we use filters of size $3 \times 3 \times 3$ for all the convolutional layers.
 All convolutions are followed by a leaky ReLU function except the one that outputs the registration field.
 To generate feature representations, we use layers of convolutional filters to downsample the features at the previous pyramid level by a factor of 2.
 Computation on the full resolution may easily exhaust the memory, thus we choose to output a half-resolution smooth enough deformation field and up-sample it via interpolation to obtain the full-resolution deformation field.
-The proposed method is implemented with Pytorch~\cite{PaszkeGMLBCKLGA19} package.
-Our code\footnote{Our implementation is available at~\url{https://github.com/Alison-brie/MultiPropReg}} has been released on the GitHub website.
+The proposed method~\footnote{Our codes are available at https://github.com/dut-media-lab/MultiPropReg} is implemented with Pytorch~\cite{PaszkeGMLBCKLGA19} package.

 \textbf{Evaluation metrics.}~ To achieve comprehensive evaluation, both the average Dice score~\cite{Dice} over registered testing pairs and the Jacobian matrix over the computed deformation are considered as evaluation metrics, evaluating the anatomical overlap correspondences of the registered volume pairs and the smoothness of the deformation fields, respectively.
 The Dice score of two regions $A, B$ is formulated as: